A classic Halloween mummy costume you and your child can make. Featured in the October 2015 issue of All You Magazine.

 Geez.
 But, they don’t always need to be; sometimes you can do something homemade and it’s even better than it would have been store-bought.
 This costume is Levi’s from last year when he wanted to be a mummy.
 We thought it would be fun to bring back the tutorial this year!
 And just in case you need a reminder…a Halloween mummy costume doesn’t need to be purchased; it is absolutely easy enough to make!

 We have a few more ideas at the end of the post for fast DIY costumes and would love to hear YOUR ideas!
-And if you don’t have time to MAKE a mummy costume, this Mummy Costume on Amazon is similar to our homemade version.
+And if you don’t have time to MAKE a mummy costume, here are some ready to buy options…

 Yes, this costume is easy.
 You’ve probably figured out most of the steps just by looking at the picture.
 But in case you are one of those people who wants detailed instructions (like The Bellie), I’m going to lay them out for you.
 Because there’s actually one little trick in this process that will take your mummy costume from mediocre to awesome, and unless you’re super crafty, it isn’t obvious.
 So don’t feel badly for needing a tutorial to tell you how to make this costume!